 TNFP sites not only work to reduce risk factors for child maltreatment and poor overall health and well-being, they also seek to increase protective factors that help families thrive.
 Breastfeeding is an important protective factor.
 Breastfeeding has been associated with decreased risk of infections, asthma, and other health conditions for children and decreased risks of breast cancer in mothers.
-It's also associated with increased parental bonding and decreased risk of child maltreatment.ix
+It's also associated with increased parental bonding and decreased risk of child maltreatment.^{ix}

 Increasing breastfeeding rates among clients is a key goal of TNFP for ensuring positive family health and well-being far into the future.
-Of the 601 children who reached age 6 through 12 months in fiscal year 2017, 27 percent were still receiving breastmilk at six-months, exceeding PEI's goal of 15 percent and the 12.4 percent of mothers in the reference group, unmarried mothers from the Texas subset of the Fragile Families study.x
+Of the 736 children who were between 6 and 12 months old in fiscal year 2018, 36 percent were still receiving breastmilk at sixmonths, exceeding PEI's goal of 15 percent and the 12.4 percent of mothers in the reference group, unmarried mothers from the Texas subset of the Fragile Families study.
+Additionally, this represents a marked improvement over Fiscal Year 2017 rates, when 27 percent of 6 to 12 month-olds were still receiving breastmilk at six months.